patrickfan/EDLSTM-UQ-Explainability/README.md

 --- SHAP

 # Run the code
-We use the ED-LSTM network as the encoder to extract the information from time-series data, then we train UQnet-MLP networks for UQ based on the intermediate predictions from the LSTM encoder.
+We use the ED-LSTM network as the encoder to extract the information from time-series data, then we train MLP networks for UQ based on the intermediate predictions from the LSTM encoder.

 First run the LSTM-encoder: